petslane/esp-now-gateway/README.md

 All configurations (WiFi, MQTT, NOW devices) are stored in `data/config.json` file.

 Web UI is implemented with [me-no-dev/ESPAsyncWebServer][ESPAsyncWebServer].
-WebUI is protected with hardcoded username/password that can be changed with variables `AUTH_USERNAME` and `AUTH_PASSWORD` in `platformio.ini` file.
+WebUI can be protected with username/password that can be set from WebUI.
+By default username/password is admin/pa55w0rd defined in [config](data/config.json).
 WebUI itself is built, compressed and stored in `data/www` folder.
 Source code for WebUI is in `web_ui` folder.

 If OLED shield is used, then uncomment `ENABLE_OLED_SHIELD` variable in `platformio.ini` file.